CawaAlreadyTaken/uni.advanced_programming.project/doc/AP-protocol_0.1.md

 If a drone receives a Message and the next hop specified in the Source Routing Header is not a neighbor of the drone, then it sends Error to the client.

-This message cannot be dropped by drones due to Packet Drop Probability.
+This message cannot be dropped by drones due to Packet Drop Rate.

 ```rust
 struct Error {